RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

     {{</note>}}

 After you activate SAML SSO, [add a few local bypass users]({{<relref "/rc/security/access-management#manage-team-access">}}) from the **Team** tab.
 Local bypass users should [set up MFA]({{<relref "/rc/security/multi-factor-authentication">}}) for additional security.

+## Update configuration {#update-config}

+If you change certain metadata or configuration settings after you set up SAML SSO, such as the assertion signing certificate, remember to do the following:

+1. [Update the SAML SSO configuration](#configure-idp) with the new values.

+1. [Download the updated service provider metadata](#download-sp) and use it to update the Redis Cloud service provider app.

 ## Bind other accounts